So these two questions are asked at least a few times a week -

 Where to place the container

 Away from heat, light and changing temperatures.
-We like the bottom of a pantry or a cupboard that kept relative constant in temperate, a cool area that stays between 15 -25 degrees is best, particularly if you live north of Melbourne.
+We like the bottom of a pantry or a cupboard that kept relative constant in temperate, a cool area that stays between 15 -25 degrees is best, particularly if you live north of Sydney.

 Never place coffee in the fridge - fridges have all sorts of moist vapours and aromas that are transferred into coffee.
 The act of taking a coffee container out of the fridge and placing it on the kitchen bench for just a few minutes will cause small microbeads of moisture to develop on coffee - more so in ground coffee (100 times worse).